Flight Mechanics 2 (AERO4560)

 AERO3560 and AMME3500

-Assumed knowledge: AMME2500 develops the basic principles of engineering mechanics and system dynamics that underpin this course.
+AMME2500 develops the basic principles of engineering mechanics and system dynamics that underpin this course.
 AERO3560 Flight Mechanics 1 develops the specifics of aircraft flight dynamics and stability.
-AMME3500 Systems control covers
+AMME3500 Systems control covers basic system theory and control system synthesis techniques.

 Study this unit outside a degree